Translate

 New Hampshire Families

-Family structure has an impact on child development in New Hampshire.
+Family structure and access to community support impact child development in New Hampshire

 Parental education also plays a part in child outcomes.